-After finishing the coding of a platform, a tally is kept on a coding sheet given in this section.
-The coding sheet shows the respective country, party, and election year and gives the absolute number of quasi-sentences coded into each standard category of the standard coding frame as well as the total number of quasi-sentences.
-However, before even starting with Step No 1, first of all take the following step:
+After finishing the coding of a manifesto, a tally is kept on a coding sheet given in this section.
+The coding sheet shows the respective country, party, and election year and gives the absolute number of quasi-sentences coded into each standard category of the standard coding frame as well as the total number of quasisentences.
+However, before even starting with Decision Rule No 1, first of all take the following step:

-Step No 0: Do not start with Step No 1 before having done the reliability test given in section 6 of the handbook because the reliability test is used for identifying coding mistakes.
+Rule No 14: Do not start with production coding before having done the training and entry tests given in section 6 and 7 of the handbook because both tests are used for identifying coding mistakes.
 Thus, wait for the reply of the supervisor or you might have to do it all over again!